goauthentik/authentik/website/integrations/services/wordpress/index.md

 Only settings that have been modified from default have been listed.
 :::

+-   IMPORTANT!
+Under 'Authorization Settings', enable 'Alternate Redirect URI' as Authentik misbehaves with the default value
+-   Flush Permalinks by going to Settings > Permalinks > Save
 -   Login Type: OpenID Connect Button on Login (This option display a button to login using OpenID as well as local WP login)
 -   Client ID: Client ID from step 1
 -   Client Secret: Client Secret from step 1